enyasteyn/Final_Biocomputing_Assignment/README.md

 <img width="1565" height="693" alt="image" src="https://github.com/user-attachments/assets/9e0f3b1c-7ef5-4417-b632-513815a7df28" />
 **Figure 1:** IGV visualisation of a SNP on chromosome 19 at position 5,461,428.

 At the genomic position 5,461,428, a clear SNP was observed which is highlighted in red.
-The variation shows the reference base, T, changing to a C.
+This variation shows the reference base, T, changing to a C.
-Multiple aligned reads show a consistent base different from the reference sequence at this position.
+Multiple aligned reads show a consistent base different from the reference sequence at this position confirmming the accuracy of variant calling.

 # Structured variant database
 A sqlite3 database was created and called variants.db.